 A number of population studies have found a lower risk of breast cancer associated with consumption of one or more cruciferous vegetables.
 Urinary isothiocyanate levels have been found to be related to lower breast cancer risk among both premenopausal and postmenopausal women.
 One prospective study reported that breast cancer patients taking tamoxifen who also had relatively high cruciferous vegetable consumption were less likely to experience a recurrence than tamoxifen users with low intake.
 3,3'-diindolylmethane (DIM), a metabolic product of I3C, has been shown to enhance the therapeutic efficacy of the chemotherapy drug Taxotere (docetaxel) in breast cancer cells.
 The combination of DIM and Taxol (paclitaxel) also was found to increase the death of HER2 overexpressing (HER2+) breast cancer cells more than Taxol alone in one study.

-Latest research: cruciferous vegetables may reduce risk of several cancers
+Latest research: cruciferous vegetables may reduce risk of cancer

 The study referenced at the beginning of this news article was designed to investigate whether consumption of cruciferous vegetables is associated with reduced cancer risk.
 Cruciferous vegetables are thought to protect against various cancers, but the issue is not settled.
 To examine this question, the authors analyzed data from previous studies that had been conducted in Italy and Switzerland.
 The analysis included cancers of the oral cavity/upper throat (1,468 patients), larynx (852), esophagus (505), breast (3,034), stomach (230), liver (185), pancreas (326), kidney (767), colorectum (2,390), endometrium (367), ovary (1,031), and prostate (1,294).